SystemsApproach/book/preface.rst

   heart of networking.

-* Core protocols and algorithms that illustrate how the foundational ideas are put to practice in real networks.
+* Core protocols and algorithms that illustrate how the foundational ideas are put to practice.

 * Advanced material that might or might not fit in any single semester course.